Mikes ride big second half to win over Raiders

 Carter then made the biggest defensive play of the game when he intercepted a Stephenson pass at the Raiders 39 and returned it 30 yards to the nine-yard line.
 That set up a nine-yard touchdown pass from Carter to Stewart, who also kicked the extra point to put the Mikes up 41-27.

-Schooley scampered for a 21-yard touchdown run with 2:01 left in the thrid quarter to give the hosts a commanding 47-27 advantage.
+Schooley scampered for a 21-yard touchdown run with 2:01 left in the third quarter to give the hosts a commanding 47-27 advantage.

 The Mikes added a two-yard touchdown run by Carter and another extra-point boot by Stewart with 9:09 remaining in the game for a 53-27 lead.